 Large print bulletins (order of service with hymn words included) are available.
 Please let the church office know (by Thursday morning) if you would like one. email@example.com or 250-372-3020

 There is a prayer box on the desk in the front entrance way.
 Prayers placed in the prayer box are spoken by the minister in the “Prayers of the People” during the service.
 The prayer box has two sections.
 One section stores paper and pencil for you to write a prayer request.
 The other section has a slit in the lid for you to place the prayer in.
 (If you are requesting prayers for someone else, please receive their permission first.)

-After the hymn sing we take a few moments to centre ourselves.
-At this time there is music, the Christ Candle is lit and the prayer box is brought in and placed on the Communion Table.
+After the opening music we take a few moments to centre ourselves.
+At that time the Christ Candle is lit and the prayer box is brought in and placed on the Communion Table.

 Music & Choirs: Music is a very important and valued part of the life of KUC.

 The Folk of Note are the KUC choir.
 They offer music leadership and an anthem most Sundays.
 Accompaniment is usually piano and/or organ, and sometimes guitar.
 From time to time we have guest musicians with cello, trumpet, flute, and/or drums.
 Occasionally there is a vocal solo or small ensemble.
 Visit our Music & Liturgical Arts page for information about KUC’s vocal and handbell choirs.

 Annually we hold a joint UCC service in one of our local parks.
 The three United Churches in Kamloops plan and co-lead this service, which is a celebration of our denomination and of our church history and church life.
 (Having jointly celebrated the 85th anniversary of the UCC in 2010, and enjoying that joint service of celebration so much, we have continued to gather jointly annually.)
 To view photos of these occasions, click here.